Prevent Lower Back Pain While Gardening With These Awesome Stretches and Exercises

 Bridges

-Lay on your back with your feet positioned hip-width apart and your knees bent, resting flat on the ground.
+Lie on your back with your feet positioned hip-width apart and your knees bent, resting flat on the ground.
 Extend your arms by your side, palms facing down.
-Then, lift your hips off the floor while aiming to create a straight line all the way from your knees to your shoulders by engaging your core.
+Then, lift your hips off the floor while engaging your core to create a straight line from your knees to your shoulders.

 Keep your shoulders on the ground and squeeze your glutes at the top.
 Hold for a few seconds before lowering slowly.
 Repeat for 10-15 reps.